Angeldude/angeldude.github.io/_posts/2020-05-01-formal-languages.markdown

 - Maths and logics are another class of formal languages. (_I’ve always thought of math as being a way to formalize our imagination_)

-- Despite popular opinion, maths are simpler and limited in notation than natural languages. (_I suspect this is the case because we spend most of our lives living/breathing the language we speak_)
+- Despite popular opinion, maths are simpler and limited in notation than natural languages. (_I suspect math is reviled because we spend most of our lives living/breathing the language we speak_)
 Maths and logics will be grouped under **proof systems**.

 - A proof system consists of 4 significant features: `syntax`, `semantics`, `proof rules`, and eventually, `heuristics`.